benanoob/benanoob/README.md

 - 👋 Hi, I’m Béatrice (benano)
 - 👀 I’m interested in digital signal processing (domain: music production plugin algorithms)
-- 🌱 I’m currently learning /
+- 🌱 I’m currently learning gamedev on pico8 (shmup are the best)
 - 💞️ I’m looking to collaborate on /
 - 📫 How to reach me: soon a dedicated mailbox here